 Cleaning your home using natural cleaning products is not a lost art.
 It just requires a little knowledge of chemistry, or a good internet connection!
-If you've read a few pages of this website, you should know by now that our house cleaning service will do anything to avoid using bleach and harsh chemicals to clean the houses that we service and cleaning the stubborn stains off of the grout lines in the bathroom is no exception.
+If you've read a few pages of this website, you should know by now that our house cleaning service will do anything to avoid using bleach and harsh chemicals to clean the houses that we service.
+Of course, cleaning the stubborn stains off of the grout lines in the bathroom is no exception!

 As you are about to see, cleaning grout naturally with baking soda is really very easy.
 I'm about to show you exactly what you need to do to get the job done.

 - A spray bottle or the shower sprayer

 - A microfiber cloth

 - A 1-pint measuring cup

 - A plastic garbage bag or sheet (if you need to protect natural stone or wood)

 How to clean floor tiles naturally

 Cleaning grout on your floor tiles in a tub/shower enclosure is easier than cleaning the wall tiles in, say the kitchen back splash, since you don't need to worry too much about making a mess on the counter top.

 - Dampen the tiles and grout with a little warm water.
 You don't want to flood the place, just enough to make a thick paste and hold the baking soda in place.